 - Information security

 - Disaster recovery/ business continuity planning

 - End-user education

-One of the most problematic elements of cyber security is the quickly and constantly evolving nature of security risks.
+One of the most problematic elements of cybersecurity is the quickly and constantly evolving nature of security risks.
 The traditional approach has been to focus most resources on the most crucial system components and protect against the biggest known threats, which necessitated leaving some less important system components undefended and some less dangerous risks not protected against.
 Such an approach is insufficient in the current environment.
-Adam Vincent, CTO-public sector at Layer 7 Technologies (a security services provider to federal agencies including Defense Department organizations), describes the problem:
+Adam Vincent, the CTO-public sector at Layer 7 Technologies (a security services provider to federal agencies including Defense Department organizations), describes the problem:

 “The threat is advancing quicker than we can keep up with it.
 The threat changes faster than our idea of the risk.
 It’s no longer possible to write a large white paper about the risk to a particular system.
 You would be rewriting the white paper constantly…”

 To deal with the current environment, advisory organizations are promoting a more proactive and adaptive approach.
 The National Institute of Standards and Technology (NIST), for example, recently issued updated guidelines in its risk assessment framework that recommended a shift toward continuous monitoring and real-time assessments.